-There is a suffering that is sometimes thrust upon the blameless, and we seem to be at a loss of reasons for it.
+There is a suffering that is sometimes thrust upon the blameless, and we seem to be at a loss for reasons to explain it.
 It is a rare, repulsive kind of suffering.
 It rare for the simple reason that, other than infants and severely intellectually impaired persons, it is difficult to find the blameless.
 It is hideous because we know intuitively and feel intensely that innocents should not suffer.

 Children Cannot Be Blamed

-We might make this suffering a little less rare if we widen the circle a little and think to lump all children up to a certain age or growth of understanding into this category of the blameless.
-Though this enlargement of the blameless might work to decrease the rarity of those who suffer, it will not work to decrease the hideousness of it.
-Even though children can be truly horrible at times, their suffering, especially extreme suffering, remains hideous because we do not think children to be fully responsible.
+We might make this suffering a little less rare if we widen the circle a little and think to lump all children up to a certain age or growth of understanding into this category of “the blameless.”
+Though enlarging the population of the blameless might work to decrease the rarity of those who suffer, it will not work to decrease the hideousness of it.
+Even though children can be truly horrible at times, their suffering, especially extreme suffering, remains hideous because we do not consider children to be fully responsible.

 The Blameless Have Integrity